 It is an unfortunate fact of life that bad things can happen to, or in, people’s homes.
-In the event of a tragedy, you may not be covered under your homeowners’ insurance policy.
+In the event of a tragedy, you may not be covered under your homeowners insurance policy due to exclusions.
 A lot of people may think they are covered for something when they really are not.

-There are limitations and exceptions in home insurance policies you may or may not know about.
+There are limitations and exclusions in home insurance policies you may or may not know about.
 Below are ten things you may need to have additional coverage for.

 Many insurance companies want nothing to do with trampolines and the risk of injuries that can occur from their use.
 In 2011 over 83,000 injuries occurred causing tens of thousands to be taken to an emergency room.
 But if you are dead set on having a trampoline, then a separate policy may be needed and certain precautions will be required for the policy to stay in force.